 As we sat down to drink coffee, the kittens cried, scratched, jumped around, turned over the sugar bowl, intentionally nibbled on the milk, and wouldn't back away no matter what.
 Gina and I tried to calm them down to no avail.
-In the end, we carried them all into the spare bedroom where I kept all their toys and left them their behind the closed doors.
+In the end, we carried them all into the spare bedroom where I kept all their toys and left them there behind the closed doors.

 "Is it always like that?
 They don't seem to stand still for a single second."
 She sighed in exasperation.

 "No, but then again you're the first person they've met, other than me."
 I said.
-If the if the kittens continued like this I'd have to either give them all up or do something about it.
+If the kittens continued like this I'd have to either give them all up or do something about it.

 ~ * ~

 Two weeks later, the furry little creatures didn't budge an inch.
-If anything, their bad behavior escalated. i was determined to find a solution for it!
+If anything, their bad behavior escalated.
+I was determined to find a solution for it!

 After another week, I came home from work with a big, heavy, brown box in my arms.
-Placing it on the floor, I called for the kittens and the ran up to me to see what's going on.
+Placing it on the floor, I called for the kittens and they ran up to me to see what's going on.

 "Look what I have here!"
 A little nervous, I flipped the top open and out popped a Husky, same tuxedo color as Foxy.